 MSIX AppAttach is a Microsoft technology that was introduced in Windows 10 2004 edition (April 2020).
-Nerdio Manager for WVD simplifies and automates the process of storing and attaching MSIX applications packaged as VHD(X) files to WVD session hosts and users making applications available to assigned users "on-the-fly" as they log into their WVD session.
+Nerdio Manager simplifies and automates the process of storing and attaching MSIX applications packaged as VHD(X) files to AVD session hosts and users making applications available to assigned users "on-the-fly" as they log into their AVD session.

 To begin using AppAttach in Nerdio Manager you need to create a VHD(X) package containing the MSIX application.
 The process for creating such packages is documented here.